ouchitaikoproject/OuchiTaikoProject/README.md

 I <i>highly</i> recommend purchasing the raw Controller PCB from OSHPARK PCB Fabrications.
 They are in the US, and all manufacturing is done in the US.
 They are very reasonably priced, and you can even pay for expedited production/shipping.
 They sell in sets of 3 only, but that price is still reasonable, and that way you have a spare in case you damage one, or you can split the order with a friend.
 You may notice that this company charges more than others that manufacture outside of the US, but if you read around their site, you'll see that they quality is above-and-beyond and the boards have an amazing look and feel to them.

-If you decide use OSHPARK Here is a link to the Board that's already uploaded and verified on their site, and you can hit purchase right away.
+If you decide use OSHPARK here is a link to the Board that's already uploaded and verified on their site, and you can hit purchase right away.
 I do not make any money off of this link or benefit in any way - they just offer the convenient service of allowing me to upload the board so that people can simply add it to their cart and check out without the hassle of uploading the raw files and hoping everything is correct and verified after the upload, etc.

 <a href="https://oshpark.com/shared_projects/mY0Hmilt">HERE is the link to the OSHPARK OuchiTaiko Controller Board Page</a>

 However, since I made my project open source, you have 100% control over where to have the board manufactured.
-If you have a company that you trust that you would like use instead, here is the Gerber .zip file that contains all of the universal project files that the company will need to produce my OuchiTaiko PCB.
+If you have a company that you trust that you would like to use instead, here is the Gerber .zip file that contains all of the universal project files that the company will need to produce my OuchiTaiko PCB.

 [`ouchitaiko_pcb_gerber_v1_final.zip`](https://raw.githubusercontent.com/ouchitaikoproject/OuchiTaikoProject/main/download_files/ouchitaiko_pcb_gerber_v1_final.zip) is the PCB Gerber file package.

 One person used https://jlcpcb.com/ and ordered my board (by uploading the above Gerber file) and had 5 boards made for about $6 total including shipping and it took around 2 weeks.
-T

 <a id="control-pcb-overview"></a>
 ## Control PCB Overview

 My custom OuchiTaiko PCB integrates controller logic, display wiring, navigation buttons, and drum input circuitry all together into a single compact board.

-To finish building it, you will solder the folowing ocmpnnents to the board you have made:
+To finish building it, you will solder the following components to the board you have made:

 - **1x Waveshare RP2040-Zero**
 - **14x tactile buttons**